openstack-archive/fuel-specs/specs/9.0/set-vip-address-via-api.rst

 with manually set IP.
 Validation should be added before deployment that all VIPs have IPs either assigned automatically or by user.

-VIPs will be checked and re-allocated in ip_addrs table at these points (VIPs allocation is done after pending changes are applied.
-If allocation failed changes are reverted):

-#. create cluster

-#. modify networks configuration

-#. modify one network

-#. modify network template

-#. change nodes set for cluster

-#. change node roles set on nodes

-#. modify cluster attributes (change set of plugins)

-#. modify release

-#. deployment start (final check)
+VIPs will be finally checked and actually allocated (in case they are not previously created by user) only before deployment start.

 VIPs allocation procedure should not overwrite information in DB (IP, namespace) if it was set by user already: